4 Powerful Word Mapping Templates for PMs

 Word mapping isn’t the most common tool in the project manager arsenal, but you’ll be glad you have it when you need it.
 And these templates will help you make it look clean, polished, and sensible when you do.

 If you’re looking for more ways to create beautiful, compelling visuals, Visor can help.
-We help you turn your Jira data and more into professional, accurate reports for every stakeholder.
+Visor is a project portfolio management tool that helps you turn your Jira data and more into professional, accurate charts and reports to share with every stakeholder.
 Try it today, free.

 Found this article helpful?
 Check out some of out other posts: